 - Develop a productive connection between what the students see and hear

-- Examine how to interpret a musical score properly
+- Examine how to interpret a musical score or acting script properly

-- Illustrate continuous evolution of music over a wide range of periods and styles
+- Illustrate continuous evolution of music or theater over a wide range of periods and styles

 - Stimulate the student’s power of observation and independent judgment

 - Utilize their analytical skills in accordance with technology

 - Enable opportunities for hands-on experience through live performances

 - Hone acquired skills through personal participation and active involvement in performing arts